Wint3rmute/baczek.me/content/exocortex.md

 >~ [Transhumanism Wiki](https://transhumanism.fandom.com/wiki/Exocortex)

-The purpose of this website is to store the most valuable parts of knowledge I have: technical, artistic, philosophical.
+The purpose of this website is to store the most valuable parts of knowledge I have gained over the years: technical, artistic, philosophical.

 It is not a notes dump nor a *[Zettelkasten-like](https://en.wikipedia.org/wiki/Zettelkasten)* system.